Se habla español

 Can you drive on a flat tire in an emergency?

 Sometimes, you can drive on a flat tire in an emergency, but it’s not recommended.
 Going on a flat tire can damage the wheel and compromise safety.
 If you have run-flat tires, follow the manufacturer’s guidelines for driving with a flat.
-Otherwise, it’s safer to promptly pull over to a secure location and address the flat tire or call for roadside assistance.
+Otherwise, it’s safer to promptly pull over to a secure location, address the flat tire, or call for roadside assistance.

 What are the risks of a flat tire?